pniederlag/t3stacks/README.md

-Showcase chef-metal for TYPO3 Server Team
+Showcase chef-provisioning for TYPO3 Server Team
 ==========================================

 t3stacks is an effort to provide a generic runtime